What is Compound Dai?

 cDAI, like any other cToken in Compound, allows investors to lend their crypto to other users and get a cToken back as a result.

 DAI is a stablecoin that was designed to provide a foundation within the crypto market.
-Trading it for cDAI allows investors to add another layer of usability on the existing token.
+Trading it for cDAI allows investors to add another layer of usability to the existing token.
 This is partly the reason why interest earned from cDAI can be much higher than other cTokens, like cETH.

 As an ERC-20 token, cDAI can be used in the ETH blockchain ecosystem like any other token.